Z0shua/HealthVidMetrics/README.md

 ## Introduction

-**EduTubeRater** is an open-source Python tool designed to extract data from educational YouTube videos, particularly healthcare-related content, and rate them based on well-known healthcare scoring frameworks such as the DISCERN score, Global Quality Score (GQS), and JAMA benchmark criteria.
+**This project** is an open-source Python tool designed to extract data from educational YouTube videos, particularly healthcare-related content, and rate them based on well-known healthcare scoring frameworks such as the DISCERN score, Global Quality Score (GQS), and JAMA benchmark criteria.

 This project pulls video metadata like the channel name, views, likes, comments, and transcripts, and leverages a Large Language Model (LLM) to automatically rate healthcare videos based on their content quality.